justhunt/XKCD/README.md

 	Line 11, change " 'elastic' " to your personal username for logging into your elastic deployment.
 Do the same with " 'password' ".
       		> Line 11 >   search = requests.get(url = URL + word, auth = HTTPBasicAuth('elastic', 'password'))

+Directions for after you have downloaded each file, and have made the apporpriate changes to the files to fit your personal information

+	First, run xkcd_store.py, this will take a couple minutes.
+Then run post.py to post all of the json data into elasticsearch.
+Then you can run search.py to search for a comic.
+Enjoy!